mfazelnia/Agentic-RAG/README.md

 # Agentic RAG System

-A Retrieval-Augmented Generation (RAG) system that answers questions based on your documents using vector search and OpenAI's GPT models.
+A RAG implementation for Q/A on your documents.
+It uses vector search to find relevant content and OpenAI's GPT models to generate answers.

 ## Features

-- 📄 Load and process text files and PDFs
+- Load and process text files and PDFs
-- 🔍 Semantic search using FAISS and sentence transformers
+- Semantic search using FAISS and sentence transformers
-- 🤖 Generate answers using OpenAI's GPT-4o-mini
+- Generate answers using OpenAI's GPT-4o-mini
-- 💬 Interactive CLI for Q&A
+- Interactive CLI for asking questions
-- 📊 Source attribution for answers
+- Shows which documents were used to answer each question

 ## Installation